digitalrebar/provision/doc/cli.rst

 Command Line Interface (CLI)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-> DON'T DO THIS FOR NOW.

-To generate the code:
-* swagger generate client -P models.Principal -f swagger.json
+Using the devtool build process for the server will generate
+the files needed to build the cli.

-This generates the following directories:
+It generates the following directories:

 * client
-* cmd
 * models
-* restapi

-The file that we edit for the client is:
+The cli uses those client files to access the server.
+The editable
+cli code lives in:

-* cmd/rocket-skates-client/main.go
+* cli

-This is completely our own file.

 .. _rs_client:

 Building Client
 ---------------

-* go build -o rscli cmd/rocket-skates-client/main.go
+* go build -o rscli cli/*

 Running Client
 --------------

 * ./rscli

-This is a really simple client but shows how to make the calls and get back structures.